White Man Called Cops On Black Man Over Hard Foul In Pickup Basketball, This Is A True Story

 Stay tuned because Scrubby Scott’s whole life is going to be revealed on Twitter shortly.
 And yes, it does matter that it’s a white guy who called the police on a Black man as if the cops are his own personal goon squad.
 Or have you not been paying attention?

-Peep some of the best slander and reactions below.
+Peep some of the best slander and reactions below and on the flip.

 —